 You can choose whether or not to participate in this survey.
 Any assistance that you currently receive, or may be eligible to receive in the future, will not be affected, even if you decide not to participate.
 However, in order to learn more about <HPOG NAME> and related programs in the community, it is important that we talk to as many people as possible.
 If you choose to participate, any information you provide to us will be kept private to the extent allowed by law.
 Only the researchers involved in this study will see your responses.

-The interview will last about 60 minutes, and you will receive a $40 check as a token of our appreciation.
+The interview will last about 60 minutes, and you will receive a token of our appreciation valued at $40 to thank you for your participation in the study..
 If you have any questions or would like to schedule your interview, please call 1-866-551-1980.

 Sincerely,